nozomione/BE-discuttion/Remove Multiplexed as modality.md

 ```
 Is this a common pattern in Django to add properties for testing in the model?
 If so, should we add comments to describe test properties?

-Or considering the frequent changes in the codebase, will it eventully be refacted?
+Or considering the frequent changes in the codebase, will it eventully be refactored?

 **NOTE:** The same question applies to the following properties in the models:
 - `single_cell_computed_file` in `Project` ([L144](https://github.com/AlexsLemonade/scpca-portal/blob/f6ec0f77e2e020fe4bb5221daf6a6439bfa782a9/api/scpca_portal/models/project.py#L144)) and `Sample` ([L204](https://github.com/AlexsLemonade/scpca-portal/blob/f6ec0f77e2e020fe4bb5221daf6a6439bfa782a9/api/scpca_portal/models/sample.py#L204)).